 The firm provides numerous formal and informal opportunities for professional development.
 Fellows receive formal training in the firm’s substantive practice areas, legal practice skills, and law firm management.
 Twice each year, we conduct in-depth reviews that provide an opportunity for fellows to discuss the progress of their fellowship and ensure that they are obtaining a broad base of experience.
 But more importantly, our small firm environment allows extensive informal mentoring.
 We staff cases leanly, so fellows typically work one on one with senior attorneys and take on significant responsibility early in the fellowship.

 Many fellows were law clerks at the firm during law school.
 Prior work at the firm as a law clerk is helpful, as it allows us to get to know the applicant and his or her legal skills.
 Nevertheless, it is not a prerequisite for the fellowship.
 We expect that fellows will have taken the California bar either before joining the firm or within a few months of beginning their fellowships.

 Attorneys who have completed fellowships at the firm are well placed to advance their legal careers.
 Recent fellows have gone on to become in-house counsel for state or local environmental agencies or environmental nonprofits, deputy city attorneys, associates in the sustainable energy or land use practice groups of law firms, and law school professors.
 The firm hires associates exclusively from its fellowship pool.

-Applications must be submitted by October 15 for fellowships beginning in the fall of the following year.
-We typically make hiring decisions for the fellowship in early December.
+Applications must be submitted by September 16, 2013 for fellowships beginning in the fall of 2014.